dustinkeller/Biostatistics-Notebooks/README.md

 # Biostatistics-Notebooks
-This repository will contain the Jupyter Notebooks for Biostatistics Students to complete assignments and carry out statistical tests.
+> Jupyter Notebooks for Biostatistics Students to carry out statistical tests such as ANOVA, Chi Square, and T-Test using Python.